rayeedaabir/AIRC-Fusion/README.md

   year={2025}
 }
 ```
-(Note: Please update the booktitle and year once we have them.)
+(Note: We will update the booktitle and year once we have them as the paper is currently in review at Engineering Applications of Artificial Intelligence journal.)
 ---
 ---